Nagarjuna325/news-topic-visualizer/README.md

 - “Article too short”: try a longer article or lower thresholds in the backend.
 - Railway build issues: ensure each service uses the correct Root Directory + Dockerfile Path pairing.

-## License / Contributing
-Add your preferred license and contribution guidelines here.